Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which has to be loaded
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which has to be loaded.

 - x: `number`
-  >the horizontal coordinate in pixels
+  >The horizontal coordinate in pixels.

 - y: `number`
-  >the vertical coordinate in pixels
+  >The vertical coordinate in pixels.

 - width: `number`, optional
-  >the width for the embedded image
+  >The width for the embedded image.

 - height: `number`, optional
-  >the height for the embedded image
+  >The height for the embedded image.

 Example: